-As of December 31, 2018 Cenovus owns 100 percent working interest in 208 sections of oil sands rights in the Marten Hills area.
-Marten Hills is an early stage exploration play located approximately 70 kilometers northeast of Slave Lake, targeting the Clearwater formation.
+As of December 31, 2019, Cenovus owned 100 percent working interest in 208 sections of oil sands rights in the Marten Hills area.
+Marten Hills is an early stage exploration play located approximately 70 kilometers northeast of Slave Lake, Alberta, targeting conventional heavy oil from the Clearwater formation.